A computational framework for human values: Introduction

 \section{Introduction}

-The need for ethical AI is recognised by governments, industry, the general public, as well as academics, as evidenced by the numerous ethical guidelines and requirements~\cite{euArtificialIntelligenceAct,ec2019ethics,ieee,UNESCO,jobin2019global}.
-In academia, the importance of computational models of human values for designing ethical systems have been strongly argued~\cite{russell2019human,GFAIH21,10.1007/s11023-020-09539-2,Weide2010}.
-Stuart Russell believes we should change the overarching goal of AI from ``intelligence" to ``intelligence provably aligned with human values"~\cite{russell2019human}, a topic that has become known as the ``value alignment problem".
+Across governments, industry and the general public, there is an increasing recognition of the urgency for ethical approaches to AI (as evidenced by the numerous publications of ethics guidelines, e.g.~\cite{euArtificialIntelligenceAct,ec2019ethics,ieee,UNESCO,jobin2019global}).
+In academia, a growing body of research investigates the role of human values in designing ethical AI~\cite{russell2019human,GFAIH21,10.1007/s11023-020-09539-2,Weide2010}.
+Indeed, one of our leading AI research luminaries, Stuart Russell, believes the overarching goal of AI should change from ``intelligence" to ``intelligence provably aligned with human values"~\cite{russell2019human}.
+This call to arms gave birth to the \emph{value alignment problem}.

-The increased interest in engineering values into AI has resulted in a range of technical challenges including how AI learns human values~\cite{Liu2019PersonalityOV,Lin2018AcquiringBK,89b26068890444aa88b4a15afe36625c,10.5555/3463952.3464048}, how individual values can be aggregated to the level of groups~\cite{Lera-LeriBSLR22}, how arguments that explicitly reference values can be made~\cite{Bench-Capon2009}, how decision making can be value-driven~\cite{TostoD12,ChhogyalNGD19,ijcai2017p26}, and how norms are selected to maximise value-alignment~\cite{SerramiaLR20,MontesS21,abs-2110-09240}.
+This challenge of engineering values into AI in response to the value alignment problem has resulted in a range of research areas: how AI learns human values~\cite{Liu2019PersonalityOV,Lin2018AcquiringBK,89b26068890444aa88b4a15afe36625c,10.5555/3463952.3464048}; how individual values can be aggregated to the level of groups~\cite{Lera-LeriBSLR22}; how arguments that explicitly reference values can be made~\cite{Bench-Capon2009}; how decision making can be value-driven~\cite{TostoD12,ChhogyalNGD19,ijcai2017p26}; how online institutions can ensure value-aligned behaviours in hybrid communities~\cite{noriega23,noriega22}; and how norms are selected to maximise value-alignment~\cite{SerramiaLR20,MontesS21,abs-2110-09240}.

-Despite this effort, no formal model of values exists that provides a concrete foundational platform for research, which can be used to design the data structures and algorithms necessary for AI architectures.
-In response, we present such a model here.
-After we define values, we show how this definition can be used operationally to reason about the changing values of individuals and groups and how they guide behaviours, including action choice and norm adoption.

-In proposing this formal model, we recognise that any such approach requires \emph{modelling choice}, so we set out to argue and evidence why our choice brings significant advantages.
-But any choice necessitates specific considerations about options, which are considered later.

-This said, we argue that our model provides opportunities for our community to (i) progress in a systematic and unified way, (ii) develop critical algorithms for value alignment and aggregation, and (iii) integrate current research for system design.
-Moreover, because the foundational concepts it identifies and articulates are sufficiently grounded in existing research (especially from the social sciences), we claim that the conceptual underpinning we provide is sufficiently broad and intuitive that it provides a platform upon which interdisciplinary researchers can come together.